MariamElnaggar/CPE487Project/README.md

 - Choose Nexys A7-100T board for the project
 - Click 'Finish'
 - Click design sources and copy the VHDL code from the repo.
-- Click contraints and copy the code from allcons.xdc
+- Click constraints and copy the code from allcons.xdc
 - As an alternative, you can instead download files from Github and import them into your project when creating the project.
 The source file or files would still be imported during the Source step, and the constraint file or files would still be imported during the Constraints step.
 ### 2. Run synthesis
 ### 3. Run implementation